 Do you know if you need any kind of specific documentation to travel to Portugal?
-In the following section, we will explain everything you need to know about any ID cards, passports, visas and driving licences you may need during your visit to Lisbon.
+In the following section, we will explain everything you need to know about any ID cards, passports, visas and driving licences you may need during your visit to Porto.

 Passports and visas

 When you start planning your trip, the first thing you should do is make sure about certain basic things, such as the documentation you will need for your trip.